How To Buy Softball Cleats

 OTHER CONSIDERATIONS

 • The cleat’s fit should be snug while still leaving some room in the toe.
+"When it comes to fit, look for a pair that’s snug around the foot but leaves some wiggle room around your toes," says Lawrence.
 Remember to try on cleats with the kind of socks you’ll be playing in to get the best idea of fit.
 You don’t want your shoes to be too tight.

 • A thick tongue helps prevent dirt from getting into your shoe.
 It also helps keep your laces from getting untied or in the way.